-A tight-knit class of PLE students comes together at midterms
+A tight-knit class of Politics, Law and Economics students comes together at midterms

-Robert Wagner felt a close connection with his fellow PLE classmates from the moment they were all introduced to the program.
+Robert Wagner felt a close connection with his fellow classmates from the moment they were all introduced to the Politics, Law and Economics (PLE) program.
 The bond between classmates has only grown since then, and in the crunch time before midterms, the PLE community (in true IE University style) really came together to support and encourage each other.

 “Examinations can be one of the most stressful and motivating times of the year.
 Students put a lot of time and effort into studying to prove they have learned the material taught in their classes.”

-Last week, PLE freshmen had two consecutive midterms, both of which were difficult.
+Last week, the Politics, Law and Economics freshmen had two consecutive midterms, both of which were difficult.
 In the days leading up to the tests, many of us had our heads buried in our books, reviewing the material.
 Concentration and stress was high.
 No one wanted to do anything but study, recognizing they would have to sacrifice some nights out with friends in order to do well on their exams.

 When the day came, it was time to test our mettle.
 After the first session, many of us felt good with the answers we had submitted.
 Hard work and commitment had paid off.

 After the exams, the tired PLE group gathered around the coffee machine; and conversation took off.
 Sighs, and sips of coffee were followed by, “well, how did you do?” answered with smiles, and “good, and you?”

 More and more of the Politics, Law and Economic (PLE) class found its way to the coffee machine after finishing the exam, and soon, 16 to 17 students were crammed around a table made for six in the cafeteria.
 We pulled chairs together from all of the empty tables around us, forming a rallying point.
 The circle of chairs grew considerably, as more students wandered out of the exam and gathered round.